 - Now add the tomatoes (including the tomato juice/water), garlic, and lemon juice.
 Knead again until everything is combined and there are no tomato chunks left.

 - Add the green onions, parsley, and sunflower oil.
-Knead one last time until everything is combined.
+Knead one last time until everything is combined and the bulgur mixture is soft.

 - Now take some of the cig kofte bulgur mixture and shape it into cig kofte with your hands.
 It's usually done by having some of the bulgur in your hand and making a fist several times until you have a small sausage-like cig kofte.